Paddle, explore, forage, taste and generally immerse (but hopefully not submerge!) yourself in the stunning edible landscape of South-West Scotland…

 Upon arrival at our first night’s destination – a beautiful secluded beach, inaccessible by car – we will make camp and explore.
 This is a chance for wild swimming, shellfish hunting, more foraging, relaxing, gathering firewood and generally enjoying camp life.
 We will prepare and enjoy a foraged meal together, light a fire and enjoy the sunset with some wild tipples.

 The next morning after breakfast we will decamp and head off on the next day’s adventure – more paddling, guided foraging, nature watching, lunch, exploring uninhabited tidal islands, smuggler’s caves, and catching low tides to learn about seaweeds.

-The second nights’ camp will also consist of an foraged meal, time for socialising and enjoying the natural environment with a wild sunset cocktail or two.
+The second nights’ camp will also consist of a foraged meal, time for socialising and enjoying the natural environment with a wild sunset cocktail or three…

 There is a possibility (sea condition-dependent) that we will use one camp spot for both nights, which minimises packing/unpacking time, and maximises foraging/paddling time.

 The final day will consist of more foraging, exploration and lunch as we head to our final destination and the end of our expedition.